 The Stanford University fibre optic cable is used mostly for analysing seismic waves as they pass through the campus but Stamen are using it to discover more normal activities closer to home.

-Vibrations caused by objects moving near fibre optic cables are usually considered undesirable and filtered out as noise but by turning that noise into a signal, Stamen can make inferences about the things that are near the cable, whether it's a bicycle moving down a road, a cow wandering around in a field or even a chat between two adult males near a fountain.
+Vibrations caused by objects moving near fibre optic cables are usually considered undesirable and filtered out as noise but by turning that noise into a signal, Stamen can make inferences about the things that are near the cable, whether it's a bicycle moving down a road, a cow wandering around in a field or even water flowing from a fountain.

-Using Distributed Acoustic Sensing technology from Optasense, a company that installs this technology along railroads, pipelines, and other infrastructure, Big Glass Microphone visualises the distinct shapes that different kinds of events have on this fascinating incidental listening device.
+Using Distributed Acoustic Sensing technology from Optasense, a company that installs this technology along railroads, pipelines, and other infrastructure, Big Glass Microphone visualises the distinct shapes that different kinds of events have on this fascinating incidental listening device, that can be hundreds of kilometres long.

 Big Glass Microphone is intended to evoke a sense of wonder about the kinds of detections and interactions that are increasingly common in our ubiquitously networked society.
 If a fibre optic cable buried in the ground can tell that you’re walking by, what can the telephone wires over your head tell?
 What kinds of artistic, urban, commercial, governmental possibilities await as more and more cable is laid to power, say, smart street lights?